 in the Common Info field to its non-AP MLD MAC Address.

-If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field.
+If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD (#22018):

+(#22018)may update its MLD capabilities and operations by setting the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and by including the MLD Capabilities And Operations subfield in the Common Info field.
 Otherwise, the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 0.

+(#22019)may update its MLD capabilities and operations by setting the Extended MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and by including the Extended MLD Capabilities And Operations subfield in the Common Info field.
+Otherwise, the non-AP MLD shall set the Extended MLD Capabilities And Operations Present subfield to 0.

 A non-AP MLD that is requesting to add a link in the Link Reconfiguration Request frame and has

-dot11EHTEMLSROptionActivated equal to true or dot11EHTEMLMROptionActivated equal to true shallset the EML Capabilities Present subfield to 1 in the Reconfiguration Multi-Link element included in the request frame and shall include the EML Capabilities subfield in the Common Info field.
+dot11EHTEMLSROptionActivated equal to true or dot11EHTEMLMROptionActivated equal to true (#22018)may update its EML capabilities by setting the EML Capabilities Present subfield to 1 in the Reconfiguration Multi-Link element and by including the EML Capabilities subfield in the Common Info field.
 Otherwise, the non-AP MLD shall set the EML Capabilities Present subfield to 0.

-NOTE 2—When performing add link operation, a non-AP MLD can update its MLD level capability through the MLD Capabilities And Operations subfield and the EML Capabilities subfield included in the Link Reconfiguration Request frame.
+(#22019)NOTE 2—When performing add link operation, a non-AP MLD can update its MLD capabilities and operations and/or the EML capabilities by including the MLD Capabilities And Operations subfield, the Extended MLD Capabilities And Operations subfield, and/or the EML Capabilities subfield in the Link Reconfiguration Request frame.

+(#22020)If the AP MLD accepts link addition for one or more links for a non-AP MLD, the AP MLD shall update the MLD capabilities and operations and/or the EML capabilities for that non-AP MLD to the values received (if any) in the corresponding Link Reconfiguration Request frame.
+Otherwise, the AP MLD shall not update these parameters and shall continue to use the last accepted MLD capabilities and operations and the EML capabilities for that non-AP MLD.

 …

 TGbe editor: Please update following paragraphs in this subclause on P524 as follows: